-Now that my husband and I are both vegan, I’ve tried to recreate all of our favorite meals– vegan style.
+Now that my husband and I are both vegan, I’m trying to veganize all of our favorite meals.

 When I saw my husband popping lentil quinoa meatballs into his mouth right out of the skillet when he thought I wasn’t looking, I knew this recipe was a keeper!

 These vegan meatballs taste so similar to regular meatballs that you won’t even miss the meat!
 They’re jam-packed with flavor and texture, they’re seriously delicious!